Art

 Monday Morning 9:00 AM

-Monday Morning 9:00 AM is the title of this iconic Main Street America of the late 70’s that introduces the second section of the first trilogy, The Mendicant.
+Iconic Main Street America of the late 70’s that introduces the second section of the first trilogy, The Mendicant.
 The story in this section takes place in five days from Monday morning to late Friday evening.
 The significance of Monday morning 9:00 AM is everyone has to face their figurative Monday morning and often it’s the attitude that they go into it that will determine whether they will prevail or merely survive.

 Rosebud

-The title is Rosebud.
 The image is a recurring theme throughout all three novels of the trilogy.
 Rosebud is the name of one of the iconic Lakota Indian reservations in South Dakota, the tribe the major character lived with in his youth.
 But it’s also the dying words of Citizen Kane which we learn in the end of the movie refers to the sled he was playing with before his world of innocence came to an end - or his Eden - much like the Indian’s lost Eden that now can only be recaptured through alcohol (which has decimated the Indian culture since the very beginning) - thus the Coors Beer cup (plastic at that) in the foreground juxtaposed with the traditional Indian furnishings.
 Even the background outside is a combination of the old and the new: teepees and a pickup truck.

 Railroad Crossing

-The title is Railroad Crossing.
 Another iconic image of Middle America in late 70’s - the edge of every town that led to that vast emptiness of the rolling prairies that promised more than the towns they bordered, a theme our narrator explores both in his narrative and his paintings.

 The Atchison, Topeka, and the Santa Fe

-The title is The Atchison, Topeka, and the Santa Fe.
+Topeka, and the Santa Fe.
 The lure of the open road, 1965, where the narrator, is hitchhiking across the country and gets a ride from a girl in a 50s Ford convertible, standard fare for a child of the 60s.

-No Title Wiseguy
+Wiseguy

-This painting has no title either - it’s just the central image of Portrait of an American Wiseguy.
+Portrait of an American Wiseguy.
 Whether he really looks that way or wishes he did is never certain since all the paintings in the trilogy are all his, painted at some point, and since they cover his paintings throughout the years, we never know for sure since his narrative and paintings stand in sharp contrast to each other - more like counterpoint.

-No Title Girl in Car
+Girl in Car

-No title - it was painted for the first novel of the trilogy - it’s the girl he hitches a ride from.
+It was painted for the first novel of the trilogy - it’s the girl he hitches a ride from.
 At the moment he’s driving so she can take a break.
 Later on in life he paints her at least a dozen different times in various roles.

 Smiling Girl